Estimating Economic Models with Testable Assumptions: Theory and Applications: Application to Treatment Effects

-Recall that $\mathcal{S}$ is a complete structure space, so by Proposition \ref{prop: exist of strong extension}, finding a strong extension of $A$ is possible.
-I consider two strong extensions that use measure of defiers as deviation from the no defiers assumption.
-One extension imposes the independent instrument assumption, while the other relaxes the independent instrument to a type independent instrument assumption.
+Recall that $\mathcal{S}$ is a complete structure universe.
+I consider a strong extension that use measure of defiers as deviation from the no defiers assumption.
+The extension relaxes the independent instrument to a type independent instrument assumption.
 I first define the measure of defiers in $G^s$ as